 Related: Check out another great exercise for the chest muscles called the Plate Pinch Press.

 The shoulders (anterior delt) will largely be activated during the mid-range of the bench press.
 Regardless of the grip you choose, the shoulders will activate similarly across different widths.
-Furthermore, the shoulders are most activated by using a high incline bench (55 degrees +) when compared with other bench angles).
+Furthermore, the shoulders are most activated using a high incline bench (55 degrees +) compared to other bench angles).